Schools and associations

 Greenpower Formula 24 (11 - 16 years)

-The GP Formula 24 Challenge gives students the chance to build and race a Greenpower Kit Car.
+The GP Formula 24 Challenge gives pupils the chance to build and race a Greenpower Kit Car.
 Intended to get pupils excited about further studies in a STEM field.
 Aimed at schools, but private initiatives, youth groups and club teams are also welcome.

 Greenpower Formula 24+ (16 - 25 years)